West Point, GA: Is Your Property Tax Assessment Too High? (2026)

 West Point sits along the Chattahoochee River in Troup County, with a median home value around $199,500 that falls slightly below the county average.
 If your assessment doesn't track what similar homes in the area are actually selling for, this guide walks through the appeal process.

-How Much Can You Save in West Point?
+How much can you save in West Point?

 Based on a combined tax rate of 2.742%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median West Point home ($199,500 down by $19,950) would save approximately $219 per year - or $657 over three years with the 299c freeze.
+A 10% reduction on the median West Point home ($199,500 down by $19,950) would save approximately $219 per year, or $657 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in West Point is $1,666, based on Census ACS 2024 data.
+The median annual property tax bill in West Point is $1,666.
 Using Troup County's millage rate of 2.742%, the computed tax on the median home ($199,500) is approximately $2,188.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my West Point property tax?